 Find out underlying issues

-Could your child be frustrated?
-Angry and resentful?
-Could they be acting out because they they are frustrated at school or are being bullied.
-Before you meet out any punishments, make sure there is no underlying issue that is causing your child talk back.
+Could your child be frustrated, angry or resentful?
+Some children could be acting out because they they are frustrated at school or are being bullied.
+Before administering any punishment, find out if there is an underlying issue that is causing your child to talk back.